With these plugins, you can import both the texture and the mesh back to Character Creator with just one click!

 Russell Midfield is a freelance artist who enjoys making tutorials on YouTube around the 3D character development process, with a particular focus on Blender.
-With Reallusion’s commitment to developing their Blender Character Pipeline with the introduction of the Blender Auto Setup addon and CC3Python plugin, Russell decided to see how one may create their own custom character quickly using these very tools.
+With Reallusion’s commitment to developing their Blender Character Pipeline and the introduction of the Blender Auto Setup addon with CC3Python plugin, Russell decided to see how one may create their own character quickly using these very tools.
 Do the plugins work as advertised?
 Is it really that quick & easy?
-Well there was only one way to find out.
+What would it be like to create your own character with this workflow?
+Well, there was only one way to find out.

-For this character Russell would be making use of a Character Creator/Blender “roundtrip” workflow, through the use of the Blender Auto Setup addon and CC3 Python plugin as touched upon above.
+For this character, Russell makes use of a Character Creator / Blender “roundtrip” workflow, through the use of the Blender Auto Setup addon and CC3 Python plugin as touched upon above.
 The workflow would be as follows:

-2. Import the CC3 model into Blender through the use of the Blender Auto Setup addon, to make some customization; and
+2. Import the CC3 model into Blender through the use of the Blender Auto Setup addon, to make some customization.

 3. Import back into CC3 through the use of the CC3 Python plugin, for rigging and weighting.